archerydwd/DWD-RealtimeIrishRail/README.md

 # DWD-RealtimeIrishRail
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It is specifically for Irish rail customers, It accesses the Realtime Irish Rail API via the node_helper.js module, which makes the request, then parses the response and returns json formatted data to the module for use in the MagicMirror.
+Some ad-hoc test have been written but the module neeeds refactoring to thoroughly test the functionality.

 This is version 2.0 and may still be prone to some bugs/failure.